stanbaek/ece487/_sources/PythonIntermediate.md

 ## Pythonic Coding

-`"Pythonic"` coding refers to writing code in a way that is idiomatic and aligns with the principles and style of the Python programming language.
+`"Pythonic"` refers to writing code in a way that is idiomatic and aligns with the principles and style of the Python programming language.
 It emphasizes readability, simplicity, and elegance, often leveraging Python’s unique features and conventions.

-Here's a simple example:
+### Example: List Comprehensions

-- Non-Pythonic Code:
+1. Non-Pythonic:
     ```Python
     squares = []
     for i in range(10):
         squares.append(i * i)
     ```
-- Pythonic Code:
+1. Pythonic:
     ```Python
     squares = [i * i for i in range(10)]
     ```

 ### Simplifying Conditional Statements
-1. Consider the following `if-elif-else` statement:
+1. Consider the following code:
     ```Python
     hand = input("What would you like to play? ")
     if hand == "Rock":